What is Sodium Alginate?

 Try one of these recipes with Sodium Alginate

-• Pear Pearls
+• Apple Caviar Pearls Recipe

 1 thought on “What is Sodium Alginate?”